thesunshade/sutta-index/src/readMe.md

 "An otherwise insignificant mention of a topic _outside_ of a stock passage that is usually treated in a stock passage should be indexed."

 While creating, focus mor on collecting than sorting

+Regarding English keywords with parenthetical Pali: subheads may not necessarily include the specific Pali word in keyword.